cicidrums/cicidrums/README.md

 ## Description

 _I've played in a variety of bands since 2005.
-I've decided to use this first code review homework to make a homepage portfolio with links to some of these projects._
+I've decided to use this first code review homework to make a homepage portfolio with links to some of these projects.
+Site includes photos from live shows, links to live videos and music videos, and includes a list of past tour dates._

 ## Setup/Installation Requirements